 - that prepositions are best learned along with their accompanying nouns or verbs, i.e. as part of a phrase rather than being on their own.

-- it is easier to explain the uses of present continuous than in, for example. that prepositions and their accompanying phrases are something that students “acquire”, rather than consciously “learn” and so there is no point focusing exclusively on a single preposition.
+- that prepositions and their accompanying phrases are something that students acquire, rather than consciously learn, so there is no point focusing exclusively on a single preposition.

 Whether or not any (or all) of the above is true, it is probably worth the teacher’s time to draw student’s attention to prepositions in English and help students unlock the secrets of this area.

 Corpus data is a collection of written and spoken language stored on a computer and used for language research.
 Dictionary and coursebook writers use corpus data to help write material.
 Linguists use corpus data to find out more about how people use English.
 However, this data, in its raw form, is difficult for teachers to access and make use of in their classes.
 David Willis, and more recently Scott Thornbury, have been advocating that students create their own corpus data from texts that they have encountered in their coursebooks.

 Prepositions seem like an ideal area to start when students are making their own corpus.
 Here are six examples of in taken from different texts in an intermediate coursebook:

 Taken from Looking Forward 1 Workbook, by David Spencer, Macmillan 2002